Skip to content

 │ └── welcomePanel.ts # Onboarding UI

 The extension spawns the CLI in LSP mode (unfault lsp) and communicates via the Language Server Protocol.
-The CLI handles all parsing and API communication; the extension focuses on UI.
+The CLI handles all parsing and analysis; the extension focuses on UI.

-4. Consistency: Same parser in CLI and extension, same results
+4. Consistency: Same analysis in CLI and editor extension

 The core library is a separate crate from the CLI.
-This is good design practice:
+This is good practice:

-• Clear separation of concerns (parsing vs. orchestration)
+• Clear separation of concerns (parsing vs. orchestration vs. analysis)

 • Easier testing (test parsing logic independently)